 - 1 cup chopped fresh kale de-stemmed

-- 2 cups low sodium vegetable or chicken stock
+- 2 cups low sodium vegetable stock or chicken if you prefer

 - 2 cups water

-- 1/3 cup Heinz Apple Cider Vinegar regular or unfiltered
+- ⅓ cup Apple Cider Vinegar regular or unfiltered